 In April 2018, my colleague and friend Falko Schnicke and I organised this conference at the German Historical Institute London (GHIL), bringing together scholars from Germany, Great Britain, Western Europe, and the United States.
 The following notes lack chronological order, but are grouped thematically as short summaries of the meeting’s main topics.
-A longer conference report by two attendees will follow (and the link to it, too).
+A longer conference report by two attendees can be found at HSozKult (link added in October 2018).
 You can also search the hashtag #BordersConf on Twitter for fellow participants’ reflections.
 I shared some pictures of the beautiful location, stimulating lively discussions, on Instagram on the first day and on the second day.
 The conference was made possible through the generous funding and the logistic support by the German Historical Institute London and the Max Weber Stiftung as well as through the inspiring contributions by all speakers.
 Thank you!

 The Call for Papers and the programme (PDF-file) reflect that borders, their construction and their crossing were at the centre of the conference.
 The nouns in the title—empire, nation, region, and border—do not refer to historical “facts,” but should be analysed critically, e.g. by asking: what is a border?
 What factors defines it?
 When and why were borders established?
 How were they transformed?
 And who was involved in their construction?
 Although the contributions covered two centuries and a wide array of case studies, all speakers demonstrated how complex border-making actually was.